cwinters8/resume/custom/OpenMetal/resume.md

 - Served as the Tech Lead for the internal Oracle Database on Linux managed service offering at Boeing, overseeing 65% of all Oracle databases for the company, which amounted to nearly 8000 instances on Oracle RAC clusters.
 - Assumed responsibility for implementing, maintaining, troubleshooting, and capacity planning of Oracle RAC clusters, including orchestration of round-the-clock operational support.
 - Composed run books and shell scripts to minimize errors and reduce delivery times.
-- Produced Oracle Database on Linux golden images used on VMWare instances for Boeing’s internal cloud DBaaS project.
+- Produced Oracle Database on Linux golden images used on VMWare instances for Boeing's internal cloud DBaaS project.

 </div>

-<div class=“job”><!— keep div —>
+<div class="job"><!-- keep div -->

 #### Database Administrator, IBM